BINPIPE/ask-questions/README.md

 3. **Most important!** Ask generic questions, which would be helpful to a lot more people.
 I'll spend most time on questions which shows potential.
 4. Reach me if you are interested to volunteer!

+## How will you know when your question is answered?

+You can click on 'Watch' the repository and you'll get an email every time I answer the question.
+Further, Subscribe to the [Youtube channel](https://www.youtube.com/channel/UCPTgt4Wo0MAnuzNEEZlk90A) and Join the [Telegram channel](https://t.me/binpipe) for updates.

 ## About me

 Apart from being a continious learner, I'm an engineer and teacher.
 I teach on [Youtube](https://www.youtube.com/channel/UCPTgt4Wo0MAnuzNEEZlk90A) and speak on technical forums.